colt-home-services/colt-canvassing-app/README.md

 - Answer and conversion rates
 - Knocks per paid hour

+KPI summary card (respects canvasser + date filters):

+- Shift Hours – total clocked time
+- Knock Hours – `billable_hours` from `v_payroll_daily`
+- Total Hours – Shift Hours + Knock Hours, with a warning chip on days that have both (possible double-count)

 Clicking a row opens a bucket-level drilldown for auditing payroll logic.
+The Shifts button opens the manager shifts view, where managers can override or disallow individual shifts.

 ---